tonini/emacsrookie/_posts/2011-10-10-enter-the-dired-dungeon.markdown

 on the current line and lists the content of the directory below the parent directory in the current Dired buffer.

-Let's see what this looks like:
+Let's see how this looks like:

 {% highlight text %}
   /Users/samuel/Projects/basement: